Why is My Toddler Waking Up So Early?

 Limit screen time

-Our modern day electronic devices all contain artificial light (or LED lights) that impact our body’s biological signal to be awake.
-From a behavioral and developmental standpoint, toddlers generally enjoy TV or phone games, but try to limit them, especially first thing in the morning to avoid reinforcing an early morning wake-up.
-Instead, offer your child quiet, low-stimulation games or activities in his room or somewhere else in the house that is dark.
+While toddlers generally enjoy TV, as well as phone and tablet games, try to limit them first thing in the morning to avoid reinforcing an early morning wake-up.10 Instead, offer your child quiet, low-stimulation games or activities in their room or somewhere else in the house that is dark.

 Avoid feeding your toddler in the early morning